Synthesis and Evaluation of Herbal Chitosan from Ganoderma Lucidum Spore Powder for Biomedical Applications

 Article Open access18 February 2021

-Chitin is a white linear polysaccharide and is insoluble in most common solvents1.
-It is the main constituent of exoskeleton in several insects and shellfish (e.g. crabs and shrimps)2.
-It’s well documented biodegradability and low toxicity have led to extensive use of the refined form in biomaterial fields3.
-Based on the molecular (chain) structure of N-acetyl-D-glucosamine linked by β- (1–4) glycosidic bonds, chitin is classified into three different polymeric forms; α, β and γ4.
-Since most abundantly used chitins are from seafood shells, which are more likely to contain allergenic contaminants and greater mineral content compared to fungi5; complex purification methods are often deployed to minimize consumer health risks6,7.
-Furthermore, obtaining high quality chitin from discarded and spoiling seafood shells is also challenging with further impact on production time and health risk aspects.
+Chitin is a white, linear polysaccharide that is insoluble in most common solvents.
+It is the main component of the exoskeletons of various insects and shellfish, such as crabs and shrimp.
+Due to its well-documented biodegradability and low toxicity, refined chitin is extensively used in biomaterial applications.
+Chitin is composed of N-acetyl-D-glucosamine units linked by β-(1–4) glycosidic bonds and is categorized into three polymeric forms: α, β, and γ.
+The most commonly used chitin comes from seafood shells, which may contain allergenic contaminants and a higher mineral content compared to fungal sources.
+This often necessitates complex purification methods to minimize health risks for consumers.
+Additionally, extracting high-quality chitin from discarded or spoiled seafood shells poses challenges that impact production time and safety.

 Figure 1

-GLSP is an excellent source of chitin, indicating potential utilization and benefits in the biomedical and therapeutic arena.
-However, its conversion to chitosan from the raw herbal powder remains to be explored.
-In this study, conventional TCD and emerging USAD processes were utilized to obtain chitosan from fungal spores.
+GLSP is an excellent source of chitin, highlighting its potential for use and benefits in the biomedical and therapeutic fields.
+However, the process of converting raw herbal powder into chitosan has yet to be fully explored.
+This study utilized conventional TCD (Thermal Convention Deacetylation) and emerging USAD (Ultrasound-Assisted Deacetylation) methods to extract chitosan from fungal spores.

 Figure 2